Reeds-github/Hero-Mode/README.md

 I will say one thing, I haven't fully tested dolphin!
 If it crashes at any point, let me know.

-Let me know if theres any problems, you can contact me at:
+Let me know if theres any problems with the Demo in general, I'll patch it up if it's serious

+you can contact me at:

 Discord: Reed#6496